-- What are they really asking?

-- Who are you as a person?

-- Hundreds of people have the same grades, what makes you, you?
+- What are they really asking? - Who are you as a person? - Hundreds of people have the same grades, what makes you, you? - If you are persistent, altruistic, and can manage yourself (including self-care), show that!

 How the Student Should Use the Essay